Thomas T. Cullen: U.S. Attorney

 Cullen was recommended as a candidate for United States attorney by Virginia Senators Mark Warner and Tim Kaine.
 On March 22, 2018, his nomination was reported out of committee by voice vote.
 He was confirmed by voice vote later the same day.
 He was sworn in on March 30, 2018.
 As U.S. Attorney, Cullen directed the federal response to the deadly "Unite the Right" rally in Charlottesville, Virginia, successfully prosecuting several white supremacists who committed hate crimes and other acts of violence.
 His tenure as U.S. Attorney ended on September 15, 2020, when he became a federal district judge.

 Federal judicial service

 On December 18, 2019, President Donald Trump announced his intent to nominate Cullen to serve as a United States district judge of the United States District Court for the Western District of Virginia.
+The ABA Standing Committee on the Federal Judiciary rated Cullen as a "well-qualified" nominee, its highest possible rating.
 On February 4, 2020, his nomination was sent to the Senate.
 President Trump nominated Cullen to the seat vacated by Judge Glen E. Conrad, who assumed senior status on December 11, 2017.
 On March 4, 2020, a hearing on his nomination was held before the Senate Judiciary Committee.
 On May 14, 2020, his nomination was reported out of committee by a 17–5 vote.
 On September 9, 2020, the United States Senate invoked cloture on his nomination by a 77–18 vote.
 On September 10, 2020, his nomination was confirmed by a 79–19 vote.
 He received his judicial commission on September 15, 2020.